neondatabase/website/content/docs/import/import-from-postgres.md

 The `pg_dump` command above includes these arguments:

 - `-Fc`: Sends the output to a custom-format archive suitable for input into `pg_restore`.
-- `-d`: Specifies the source database name.
-The value can be a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), as in the example above.
+- `-d`: Specifies the source database name or [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+- `-v`: Runs `pg_dump` in verbose mode, allowing you to monitor what happens during the dump operation.
 - `-f`: The dump file name.
 It can be any name you choose (`mydumpfile.bak`, for example).

 For more command options, see [Advanced options](#advanced-options).